 These conversations can be painful and often feel like they’re not going anywhere.
-Think of it like sowing seeds that your partner might just need more time with to process and reflect before they’re ready to grow with you.
+Think of it like sowing seeds that your partner might just need more time to process and reflect on before they’re ready to grow with you.
 Continue practicing openness and endurance because you can still connect with your partner and get to know each other more deeply when problems like this remain unresolved.
-Connection, understanding, and accepting, rather than getting your way, can be the new goal.
+Connection, understanding, and acceptance, rather than getting your way, can be the new goal.

 If and when you or your partner are ready to make an appointment, we would love to be a support for you.
 We offer both couples and individual counseling that can help you navigate whatever struggles you’re facing.
 Contact In Session Psych or Connect Couples Therapy to get started.
 We offer virtual and in-person sessions.